 For a quick city break from Prague, or a stop between Prague and Vienna, Budapest or Bratislava, head to the Czech Republic’s second city of Brno.
 A roughly two and a half hour drive or train ride from Prague will land you in this university town brimming with interesting architecture and a burgeoning food scene.

+The whole of Prague’s Old Town constitutes a single UNESCO World Heritage Site listing.
+In Brno, a 1920s villa gets the nod.
 Our first recommendation, if you are interested in architecture, is to book ahead to get a tour of the Tugendhat Villa.
 This Ludwig Mies van der Rohe house is a gorgeous example of modern architecture and interior design.
 It’s a UNESCO World Heritage Site and one of Brno’s top attractions.
 Book the tour for either the afternoon you plan to arrive, or the morning you are going to leave.

 Plan to get to Brno around lunchtime and after checking in to your hotel, head to Koishi for sushi.
 We know, it’s a strange choice in a landlocked country far from Japan, but Koishi is consistently rated one of the top ten best restaurants in the country and has a gorgeous interior.
 The secret to their excellent sushi?
 Their team includes a sushi master, meaning they have their pick of the very best sushi-grade fish from importers in nearby Vienna.
 If you aren’t a sushi fan, the very capable chef also does magic with a fusion of Japanese and European cuisines.

 Explore Old Town